-Christmas time lends itself to some fun and engaging writing prompts and activities.
+Christmas time lends itself to some fun and engaging writing prompts, activities, and journal writing.

-The 18 writing prompt ideas below don't require any prep, just pencil and paper.
-However, many of the prompts below can also be easily used to create fun bulletin boards or activities if you want to spend a little extra time.
+The 18 Christmas writing prompt ideas below don't require any prep, just pencil, paper, and an upper elementary student.
+However, many of the prompts below can also be easily used to create fun December bulletin boards or activities if you want to spend a little extra time.

-Many of the writing prompt ideas below can be used or adapted in classrooms or schools that do not celebrate Christmas.
+Easily adapt many of the ideas below for classrooms or schools that do not celebrate Christmas.

 - Have students design an ugly Christmas sweater.
 Then, students can write a fictional story to go along with the sweater.
 Or, have students write a descriptive paper describing their sweater.